 Transplants may not last forever, and sometimes may fail years after surgery and require replacing.
-However, many show good long term success.
+However, many show good long term success and have a lifespan of many years.
 Despite all this, and other possible complications, vision is usually improved by surgery in the majority of patients.